notional-finance/contracts-v2/certora/README.md

   - https://prover.certora.com/output/42394/b3ebe7ce40a74d42ea64/?anonymousKey=37ce0b6119338d6d50b0c3c6331a141d1adfefa4
 - [CERTORA ERROR] LiquidityCurve.spec: ensures properties of the liquidity curve on a single market
   - Error: spec is failing during runs
+  - ABDK is probably causing the spec to fail, maybe have a generic monotonic function that we use as a dummy
   - https://prover.certora.com/jobStatus/42394/4dbfc1d31a1f5398fd32/?anonymousKey=bef4a6f6cff5f658e8dfb63bed9a1ecc90cb4ab1
 - [INCOMPLETE] Valuation.spec: ensures that the valuation of assets is correct